saivert/pwvucontrol/README.md

 ## General info

-This is an attempt are making a volume control applet for Pipewire.
+This is an attempt at making a volume control applet for Pipewire.

-Current implemented features as of 2023-12-23:
+Current implemented features as of 2024-05-04:

 - Volume control
 - Mute